TimTeaFan/dynamicTwitterHeader/README.md

 ## About

-This repo contains scripts and files that automatically create and update the Twitter profile banner (also know as “header image”) of my main Twitter account [@TimTeaFan](https://twitter.com/TimTeaFan).
+This repo contains scripts and files that automatically created and updated the Twitter profile banner (also know as “header image”) of my main Twitter account [@TimTeaFan](https://twitter.com/TimTeaFan).
 The profile banner shows: